Undergraduate Program in Chemical Engineering

 Along with the other computing facilities available on campus, the department currently shares a computer pod with state-of-the-art PCs, loaded with software and tools relevant to Chemical Engineering, with Engineering Student Services, due to the fact that our building is currently under renovation.

 CBE students make extensive use of the sophisticated process simulation code, ASPEN-PLUS, and learn to write digital process control programs.
 Students interested in working in the semiconductor industry or advanced materials can gain extensive experience with the RS/1 suite of software tools for statistical design of experiment.
 In addition to these technical software packages, students also gain experience with other computer software including word processing mathematics.

-Engineering students benefit from comprehensive advising.
+Chemical Engineering students benefit from comprehensive advising.
+Prior to admission to the department, students meet with a professional staff advisor.
 Following admission to the department, students are assigned a faculty mentor within his or her area of interest.
-Students are required to meet with the faculty advisor and department advising coordinator before registering each semester.
-This includes students in pre-major status or who have not been admitted to the department.
+Students are required to meet with the faculty advisor and department advisor before registering each semester.

 We are accredited by ABET - Please see the Program Accreditaion page for more info http://cbe.unm.edu/accreditation/index.html

 Opportunities for the cooperative education program or summer industrial internship program may be available through UNM’s Career Services Cooperative Education Program.

 - Department Honors Program